honghaoz/Ji/README.md

 ## Usage

-> If you are using Cocoapods to integrate Ji.
+> If you are using CocoaPods to integrate Ji.
 Import Ji first:
 > ```swift
 > import Ji
 > ```